Quick Start

 New tabCtrl+T

-Close pane/tabCtrl+W
+Close tabCtrl+W

-Split rightCtrl+Shift+D
+Split rightCtrl+Shift+O

 Split downCtrl+Shift+E

-Focus paneAlt+Arrow
+Focus paneCtrl+Alt+Arrow

 Next tabCtrl+Tab